scanline/neutralinojs-menubar/README.md

 ### Advanced Usage

-If your familiar with Electron, you surely know there's more to the Menu API than just menu bars.
+If you're familiar with Electron, you surely know there's more to the Menu API than just menu bars.
 In fact it's also used to create context menus. neutralinojs-menubar offers the same functionality and it's as easy as creating a menu bar!

 Construct a context menu: